Satharus/satharus.github.io/about.md

 “Satharus” was the name of my character in a couple of RPG games during high school and it just kinda stuck with me.

-## Contant Me
+## Contact Me
 Feel free to contact me anytime! 😀

-You can also find links to my social media accounts (and my GitHub) in the site’s footer
+You can find links to my social media accounts in the site’s footer.